hypo69/hypo/pytest/gemini - set 3/en/src/readme.ru.rst

 **Explanation and Important Considerations:**

 The provided input code is a markdown file describing modules.
 There's no Python code to test.
-Therefore, the above example tests are illustrative.
+Therefore, the above example tests are illuStartive.
 To write effective tests, you must first have actual Python functions, classes, or methods defined.

 **How to proceed with testing:**